5 Treatment Options for Obstructive Sleep Apnea –

 Oral appliances are worn in the mouth, just like a sports mouth guard while you sleep.
 They hold the lower jaw forward to keep the airway open and to prevent the muscles in your upper airway and tongue to collapse and block the airway.

 If the other treatment options have failed, surgery is the only option available to treat Obstructive Sleep Apnea.
-For people with certain jaw structure problem, surgery is the first option given by medical professionals as well.
+For people with certain jaw structure problems, surgery is the first option given by medical professionals as well.

 The goals of sleep apnea surgery are to enlarge the airway through the throat or nose that causes you to snore or may be blocking the upper air passages that cause sleep apnea.
 There are three surgical options available.